 How is the allergy therapy administered?

 After the testing is complete, the allergy nurse will review the results with you and the patient.
-If the patient is determined by you to be a candidate for immunotherapy (allergy shots), then the allergy nurse will prepare the recipe for the allergy serum based on the testing results.
+If the patient is determined by you to be a candidate for Immunotherapy, then the allergy nurse will customize the allergy serum formulation based on the testing results.
 The Direct Allergy nurse will mix and administer the Immunotherapy formulation (allergy shots) to the patient in your office.
 Sublingual therapy is also a possibility but is typically not administered in the office.
 A compounding pharmacy prepares the Oral Mucosal Therapy (toothpaste) and is typically not administered in the office.

-Physicians will undergo an orientation by a Board Certified Physician with experience in primary care and allergy.
+Physicians will undergo an orientation by our Chief Medical Officer with experience in primary care and allergy.
 Direct Allergy will provide a highly trained allergy nurse to manage the program in your office and provide ongoing support.
 Direct Allergy offers a formal course with continuing education credits.
 The program is designed to fit seamlessly into your current clinical practice without interrupting your standing protocol.

 What if I have questions?

 Direct Allergy is committed to customer service and outstanding patient outcomes, now and in the future.
 Direct Allergy’s nurses have been trained by some of the most preeminent allergy nurse trainers in the country.
 If they are not able to answer your questions, our physician/administrative oversight is available to help.
 Your success is our success.